:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Expensive

-This isn’t your tiny, inconspicuous, under-desk beer fridge: Edgestar’s unit is roomy, heavy-duty, and ready to be stocked with any and every beverage in your arsenal.
+This isn’t your tiny, inconspicuous, under-desk beer fridge: Edgestar’s unit is roomy, heavy-duty, and ready to be stocked with any beverage in your arsenal.
 On one side, store your favorite wines and keep them at perfect "cellar temperature" until your party guests insist that you open one up and share it.
 On the other side, stash your cans of brewski at a frostier temperature so that they’re ice cold when you pull them out.
 And what to do with that capacious bottom shelf?
-Edgestar recommends using it for large bottles of bubbly water or other oversized bottles.
-The beer side cools between 38 and 50°F, while the wine side offers temperatures between 54 and 65°F. The bottom zone, meanwhile, chills out between 40 and 54°F.
+Edgestar recommends using it for large bottles of club soda or sparkling water—or other oversized bottles.
+The beer side cools between 38 and 50 degrees F, while the wine side offers temperatures between 54 and 65 degrees F. The bottom zone, meanwhile, chills out between 40 and 54 degrees F. These generous temperature ranges are helpful, but this fridge set-up is the most expensive on the list.

 Other features include a tinted glass door, a security lock, and touch temperature controls.
 (Note that you do have to screw together the doors when it arrives.)